KashyfiSalleh/exploring_github/README.md

 this is code that i created in the original file

-this is code that was originally in the first branch plus some edits from the main branch yay the conflict has been resolved
+this is code i am trying to make a conflict